-In Key Stage 4 we offer GCSE Business Studies where students will study the following areas:
+In Key Stage 4 we offer GCSE Business where students will study the following areas:

 The course gives students a greater understanding and awareness of the world they live in, but more specifically how individuals and businesses work within the economy.
 All aspects of the workings of a business are looked at with topics including advertising, workers and pay, how profits are made and the effects of businesses on the environment.
-The study of this subject will provide sound grounding for advanced levels in Business Studies, Accounting and Economics, along with a range of other options at post 16.
+The study of this subject will provide sound grounding for advanced levels in Business, Accounting, Economics and Travel & Tourism, along with a range of other options at post 16.

 In Key Stage 5 we offer various topics and pathways which are suitable for various learning styles.
 These courses are:

 - A Level Business - We explore the interrelated nature of business using business models, theories and techniques to support analysis of contemporary business issues and situations.

 - A Level Economics - students use economic models to help them understand the complexities of the world around them, and use data to help them explore markets and economies and how governments try and influence both.
 Students are introduced to different perspectives, aspects of economic history and develop an understanding of economic issues.
 New content includes the financial sector and an introduction to behavioural economics, engaging students in current issues in economics.

 - A Level Accounting – the qualification allows students to develop quantitative data analysis and interpretation skills, whilst the inclusion of ethics and an emphasis on management accounting will give students the confidence to communicate information to non-accountants and future clients.